Community group calls for police chief to resign over fatal shooting

 The shooting is also raising questions from city leaders.

-“It is important and critical that the city manager and the Office of Police Oversight and Chief Manley seek and publish those answers as quickly and swiftly as possible so that we can get to truth and justice in this case,” said city councilmember Jimmy Flannigan.
-“There are some really important questions about what de-escalation tactics are being trained and and asked of from our police officers and whether or not those actions are the right actions.
+“It is important and critical that the city manager and the Office of Police Oversight and Chief Manley seek and publish those answers as quickly and swiftly as possible so that we can get to truth and justice in this case,” said City Council Member Jimmy Flannigan.
+“There are some really important questions about what de-escalation tactics are being trained and asked of from our police officers and whether or not those actions are the right actions.
 And that's true even if Mr. Ramos had not died.
 That Mr. Ramos died means that these answers need to come right away.”

 The investigation will follow the same procedures as any other police shooting, Manley said, including the Office of Police Oversight, the Travis County District Attorney’s Office, as well as APD’s Special Investigations Unit, the Internal Affairs Unit and the Austin City Manager’s Office.